curl/everything-curl/usingcurl/connections/name.md

 URLs.

-`--resolve` inserts the address into curl's DNS cache, so it will effectively make curl believe that's the address it got when it resolved the name.
+`--resolve` inserts the address into curl's DNS cache, so it will effectively make curl believe that is the address it got when it resolved the name.

 When talking HTTPS, this will send SNI for the name in the URL and curl will verify the server's response to make sure it serves for the name in the URL.